IlyaZelenkov/Machine-Deep-Learning/README.md

 This repository contains ML files that include:
   - Feature type (categorical / numerical) identifier that preforms different operations depending on its data type.
+    - Numeric features: General Statistics, regularized and non regularized linear regression (Ridge, Lasso) and significant features with respect to the target.